 In the past whites derived from the minerals like Lime or Chalk used in their production.
 Adding oils to bind them to make more durable paint altered their brightness and generally warmed them to the eye.
 This is what we are used to these days though modern ‘bleached’ paints have lightened our palette.
-This white offers a bit of both – brightness but still a ‘fair’ amount of pigment to settle it down to a very slightly warm grey tone.
+Through our plant-based chemistry this white offers a bit of both – brightness but still a ‘fair’ amount of pigment to settle it down to a very slightly warm grey tone.

 Colours shown are merely our best attempt to represent our palette online.